Eloise (Paul Ryan song): The Damned version

-On the back of the commercial success of the 1985 Phantasmagoria album, the Damned released their cover of the track as a single in 1986.
-It reached No. 3 in the UK Singles Chart.
+On the back of the commercial success of the 1985 Phantasmagoria album, English rock band the Damned released their cover of the track as a single in 1986.
+It reached No. 3 on the UK Singles Chart.

 Background and release

 Dave Vanian had been thinking about doing a cover of the song from at least 1980 and in 1985 wanted to do a non-album single.
 Rat Scabies did not want a third single released from Phantasmagoria, which MCA Records wanted to do.
 It was decided that "Eloise" could be recorded as long as "Is It a Dream?" was released as the third single.

-The single was released in the UK with two different 12" mixes.
+The single was released in the UK with two different 12-inch mixes.
 The first was nine and a half minutes long and is known as the 'Extravagant Mix'.
 The second was shorter, lasting less than seven minutes and was released with the parenthesised 'No Sleep Until Wednesday Mix'.
 It was also a limited release of 2,000 copies.

-"Eloise" was not included on any studio albums, but has since been issued on several Damned compilations, and it appeared as a bonus track on the 1986 reissued LP versions of Phantasmagoria in Australia, Germany and Italy.
-MCA also issued the single in Germany, Australia, France, Ireland, Italy, Japan, New Zealand and South Africa.
+"Eloise" was not included on any studio albums but has since been issued on several Damned compilations, and it appeared as a bonus track on the 1986 reissued LP versions of Phantasmagoria in Australia, Germany and Italy.

 At the same time, a version of "Eloise" by Far Corporation singer Robin McAuley was released.
 McAuley said that the Damned's version had "got absolutely no chance of making it in the charts".
 Of the two competing versions at the time, Barry Ryan said that "I like the Damned's version best, it's even better than mine".